 Beacon Lighting

-For nearly 60 years, the light flashed each night at 10-second intervals across more than 20 miles of Lake Superior's navigable waters.
+From 1910 to 1969, the light flashed each night at 10-second intervals across more than 20 miles of Lake Superior's navigable waters.
 Today, U.S. Coast Guard regulations prohibit the light being used for maritime traffic, but the beacon is still turned on occasionally for ceremonial and maintenance purposes.

 Edmund Fitzgerald memorial beacon lighting